-You should consider referring youth for a WISe screening if the youth who, primarily due to a suspected or identified mental health difficulty, is:
+You should consider referring youth for a WISe screening if the youth who, primarily due to a suspected or identified mental health difficulty:

-- Requiring multiple medications targeting behavior management, mood, cognitive functioning, appetite, or sleep. - Difficult to stabilize despite intervention, and requires careful collaboration with other treatment support personnel and regular psychiatric medication adjustment or monitoring. - Involved in multiple systems (i.e., child welfare, juvenile justice, substance use disorder treatment). - At risk of out-of-home placements, such as foster/ group care, Children's Long Term Inpatient Program (CLIP) or acute hospitalization. - In Special Education and/or has a 504 Plan, with multiple school suspensions for mental health and/or behavioral issues. - At risk based on a history of running away or disengaging from care due to mental health difficulties.
+- Has repeated episodes of contacts with the crisis mental health system. - Has repeated requests for inpatient psychiatric care. - Is held in Emergency Rooms due to danger to self or others. - Is involved in multiple systems (i.e., child welfare, juvenile justice, substance use disorder treatment). - Is at risk of out-of-home placements, such as foster/ group care, Children's Long Term Inpatient Program (CLIP) or acute hospitalization. - Is in Special Education and/or has a 504 Plan, with multiple school suspensions for mental health and/or behavioral issues. - Is at risk based on a history of running away or disengaging from care due to mental health difficulties.